ibm-messaging/mq-golang/README.md

 * Install the Go runtime and compiler.
 On Linux, the packaging may vary but a typical directory for the code is `/usr/lib/golang`.
+The compiler should be at least version 10.
+If you see an error similar to "ld: NULL not defined" when building a program then it is likely you need to upgrade your compiler.

 * Create a working directory.
 For example, ```mkdir $HOME/gowork```